Can a voter consult the voters lists?

 If you are registered to vote, you can visit:

-• Either the valid electoral list of this commune by addressing you to the city hall
+• Either the current electoral lists of a municipality, by addressing you to the relevant city hall

-• Or the electoral list of all the municipalities of the department by addressing you to the prefecture
+• Either the current electoral lists of all the municipalities of a department, by addressing you to the prefecture concerned.

 The current list of electors is the list of electors drawn up for the last election (election or referendum).